DBMS Features for High Performance Computing

 Shard-per-thread: sharding is a technique to scale performance through horizontal distribution of data.
 New for eXtremeDB, shard-per-thread is a very efficient and simpler method of scaling on a multi-core server. eXtremeDB also scales efficiently across multiple physical and virtual servers.

 Time series analysis is a specialized sub-domain of data management, with special rules.
 Applications that crunch time series data (including market data) benefit from a DBMS tailored to the task.

 B-Tree, R-Tree, Patricia Trie, KD-Tree and Hash Indexes

 eXtremeDB provides a wide range of database indexes, to boost application performance and minimize footprint. eXtremeDB offers R-trees for geospatial data, Patricia tries for IP/telecom, KD-trees for multi-dimensional data and Query-by-Example (QBE), B-trees, hash indexes and more.
 For in-memory databases, rather than storing duplicate data, indexes contain only a reference to data, keeping memory requirements to an absolute minimum.

 Vector-based Statistical Functions

-eXtremeDB provides an extensive library of vector-based statistical functions for financial calculations.
+eXtremeDB provides an extensive library of over 150 vector-based statistical functions for financial calculations.
 Functions execute over one or more sequences of data (typically time series data, such as trades and quotes), cutting latency by maximizing the CPU cache use.
 Functions can be pipelined to form an assembly line of operations on sequences, to perform statistical/quantitative analysis.

 eXtremeDB includes hooks that enable developers to provide a desired character sorting sequence (collation) for data stored as text, including collation that supports a particular language or combination of languages.
 A single application can support search and other text-processing functions in multiple languages.